 This platform showcased and highlighting the progression from SILCS, Grassroots Level Dance and Professional Dance.
 The group created work with Cheerdance Specialist Vicky Mawson with a vision of taking this work out into the community.

-To the Left is a picture from the Olympic torch event and the students proudly wearing there DAZL tops.
+To the right is a picture from the Olympic torch event and the students proudly wearing there DAZL tops.